How To Set Up A Linux Network

 How It All Workssection later in this page.)

 Hubs Hubs don't look at anything.
 They serve as a central electrical tie point for all the systems on a network and are basically just repeaters.
 Any packets received on one port are flooded out all other ports.
 All systems on the network see all traffic and all share the available bandwidth.
 As a result, only one computer on the network segment can transmit packets at a time (shared bandwidth).
 1

 Switches Switches also serve as a central electrical tie point.
 They don't care about IP addresses.
 They look at the MAC addresses in packets and build a lookup table that shows which MAC address is plugged into which switch port.
-This allows them to forward packets, MAC-addressed for a specific system, to that system only (the virtual direct connection).
+This allows them to forward packets MAC-addressed for a specific system to that system only (the virtual direct connection).
 None of the other systems on the network segment see them.
+(If it doesn't have the destination MAC address in it's ARP table it floods the packet, either waiting for the destination system to respond so it can add an entry into its ARP table for it, or it lets the default gateway router deal with it.)
 As a result, multiple computers on the same network segment can transmit at the same time (bandwidth is not shared).
-(If a sending PC doesn't have the MAC address for the destination PC in it's ARP table (ARP cache) it broadcasts the packet, either waiting for the destination system to respond so it can add an entry into its ARP table for it, or it lets the default gateway router deal with it.)

 Another advantage of switches is that the virtual direct connection they set up between two systems allows for full-duplex communications between the two systems.
 Full-duplex operation has the effect of doubling the bandwidth under certain circumstances because the both systems can send and receive packets to each other simultaneously (provided both NICs support full-duplex operation).